Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Refrigerant level verification and leak testing

-- Ductwork inspection for winter damage or settling
+- Ductwork inspection for damage, gaps, or settling

 2. Equipment Capacity Analysis

-- Cooling load calculation for your specific home
+- Running a proper cooling load calculation for your specific house

-- Equipment sizing verification for Texas heat conditions
+- Verifying your equipment is actually sized right for Texas heat conditions

 3. Efficiency Upgrades and Modifications

-- Variable speed motor installation for improved efficiency
+- Variable speed motor installation for better efficiency

 - Smart thermostat upgrade with peak demand management